yousifelhady/images_uploader/README.md

 Head to [frontend](https://github.com/yousifelhady/images_uploader/tree/main/frontend) folder

 ## Future Work

-- Add more functionalities to the application, for example:
+#### Add more functionalities to the application
+##### For Example:
 - Ability to rename a group.
 - Ability to delete a group.
 - Ability to edit the list of group images (add more images to an existing group).
 - Ability to delete a certain image inside a group.

-- Backend Side
+#### Backend Side
 - Enhance unit testing by adding more test suites to each of the developed endpoints covering their happy scenarios and corner cases.
  > The testing environemt is ready, I already built it, it just needs to have more test cases.
 - Using secret vault to store sensitive data like `IMGUR_CLIENT_ID` and `MONGO_URI` or use an encryption/decryption algorithm.

-- Frontend Side
+#### Frontend Side
 - Add error handling for failures of server calls.

+#### General
 - Add Linting rules for the project files.

 ## Authors